SpellholdStudios/Red_Dragon_Summoning_Spell/README.md

 #### Mac OS X

-The Dragon Summoning Spell mod for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+The Red Dragon Summoning Spell mod for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: dragonsummon folder, setup-dragonsummon and setup-dragonsummon.command files in your game folder.
 To install, simply double-click **`setup-dragonsummon.command`** and follow the instructions on screen.